November 30, 2020

 The report applies the GDI methodology for assessing disinformation risk in three areas: the reliability of the site’s content, the site’s operational checks and balances, and how informed online readers perceive the overall context of the sites.

-The overall market risk score across the three pillars for Argentina is 50 (see Figure 3).
+The overall market risk score across the three pillars for Argentina is 50.
 Argentina is one of 10 countries which will be assessed in 2020 using this methodology.

 The report’s findings serve as a roadmap to address the risk areas that were found.
 Suggested measures include: